ComponentsImages

 heightstring

 Image height in pixels.
-Used for layout optimization and preventing layout shift.
+Used with width to reserve space and reduce layout shift.

 path